ReallySecureShell/Simple_Encryption_Setup/README.md

     or
     mkinitcpio

-as your initramfs generation tool(s)
+as your initramfs generation utility

 ### Get a Live-CD